Jyhess/eveTradeHelper/backend/unit_tests/README.md

 ## Cache for Unit Tests

-Unit tests use an **in-memory fake cache** (`FakeCache`) that simulates Redis behavior without requiring a real connection.
+Unit tests use an **in-memory fake cache** (`fakeredis`) that simulates Redis behavior without requiring a real connection.
 This allows:

 - Testing cache behavior without depending on Redis
 - Running tests faster